 You may think that because artificial sweeteners don't contain refined sugar, they're okay to consume.
 But the truth is that most are made with chemicals that can quickly damage your intestinal cells.

 One of the worst artificial sweeteners is Splenda (sucralose).
-A recent published study indicates that the use of artificial sweeteners like Splenda doubles the risk for Crohn’s disease, can destroy beneficial gut bacteria, and digestive inflammatory conditions.
+A study in the Inflammatory Bowel Diseases journal indicates that the use of artificial sweeteners like Splenda doubles the risk for Crohn’s disease, can destroy beneficial gut bacteria, and promotes digestive inflammatory conditions.

 If you must sweeten anything in your diet, use stevia or coconut nectar.
 These natural sources help give a sweet kick without all of the draining of bacteria and promotion of unhealthy growth.

 Living a Leak-Free Life

 A strong gut barrier means that toxins, pathogens, and other harmful substances will remain locked safely inside your gut where they belong.
 As we’ve learned, keeping your gut barrier robust involves: